 Craig Tooley took this photo of a tiny Mouse, and it sure does look cute!

 I think Craig photographed a House Mouse, Mus musculus.
 However you feel about rodents, you have to admit this is a sweet photo.

 Thanks to Craig for allowing me to share his photo with you here.
 To see much more of Craig's nature photography, here is his website: www.ruffimage.com

 This Bobcat was taking a break from hunting for gophers when Rachel Turner spotted it in front of her house.
 The cat with the "bobbed" tail and tufted ears appears to be looking right at Rachel.

 Bobcats are year round residents of the coast.
 They are often seen in the daylight hours, especially early mornings.
 They hunt for many different animals, but here they seem to eat a lot of gophers.

-Thanks to Pat for allowing me to share her photo with you here.
+Thanks to Rachel for allowing me to share her photo with you here.

-Thanks to Rozann and Paul for allowing me to share their rainbow photos with you here.
+Gray Fox kits have to be some of the cutest babies on the Mendonoma coast!
+Thanks to Laura and Adrian for allowing me to share their photos with you here.